awesomeeng/awesome-server/docs/API.md

 <a name="HTTPResponse+contentEncoding"></a>

 ### httpResponse.contentEncoding ⇒ <code>String</code>
-Returns the charset (encoding) portion from the content-type header for this response.
+Returns the charset (encoding) portion from the Content-Type header for this response.

 **Kind**: instance property of [<code>HTTPResponse</code>](#HTTPResponse)